Nexmo/nexmo-developer/_documentation/vonage-business-cloud/number-programmability/code-snippets/vbc-route-to-extension.md

 # Route to a VBC Extension

-This Code Snippet shows you how to connect an inbound call on a Vonage Business Cloud programmable number to an extension.
+This code snippet shows you how to connect an inbound call on a Vonage Business Cloud programmable number to an extension.

 ## Example